vegaprotocol/specs/protocol/0019-MCAL-margin_calculator.md

 A single order could move a trader from a short to a long position (or vice versa) which either increases or decreases the required margin.
 When this occurs, the trade should be seen as two steps.
 One in which the position is reduced to zero (and so margin can be released) followed immediately by one which increases to the new position.
 (Note that these should *not* be two separate trades, merely modelled as such.
 The two account movements should occur at once with no other changes allowed between them).

+### Position Resolution

+Isolated margin acts slightly differently to cross margining mode at times when the position becomes distressed.
+In the case of an open position dropping below maintenance margin levels active orders will remain active as these are margined separately and will not be cancelled.

+However in addition at each margin calculation update the returned `order margin` from the calculator should be compared to the balance in the `order margin account`.
+If the margin calculator `order margin > order margin account balance` all orders should be cancelled and the funds returned to the general account (any active positions will remain untouched and active).

 ### Setting margin mode

 When isolated margin mode is enabled,  amount to be transferred is a fraction of the position's notional size that must be specified by the user when enabling isolated margin mode.